ε Piscis Austrini (epsilon Piscis Austrini)

 ε Piscis Austrini is a variable main-sequence star in the constellation of Piscis Austrinus.

 ε Piscis Austrini visual magnitude is 4.17.
-Because of its moderate brightness, ε Piscis Austrini should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ε Piscis Austrini should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ε Piscis Austrini

 ε Piscis Austrini is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ε Piscis Austrini are provided in the following table: